+OneNet is the comprehensive digital communications initiative of the state system of higher education.
 OneNet operates Oklahoma’s most advanced technology network designed to provide the infrastructure to support high-speed broadband services with an equitable rate structure.
-Through leading-edge technology and a dedicated team, it currently provides high-speed Internet services and other networking solutions to meet the mission-critical needs of a variety of Oklahoma entities, including colleges and universities; K-12 and career technology schools; public libraries; local, tribal, state and federal governments; court systems; rural health care delivery systems; nonprofit organizations; and programs engaged in research.
-OneNet also operates the newly completed Oklahoma Community Anchor Network, which provides high-speed connectivity to rural communities in 35 Oklahoma counties.
+Through leading-edge technology and a dedicated team, it currently provides high-speed internet services and other networking solutions to meet the mission-critical needs of a variety of Oklahoma entities, including colleges and universities; K-12 and career technology schools; public libraries; local, tribal, state and federal governments; court systems; rural health care delivery systems; nonprofit organizations; and programs engaged in research.
+OneNet also operates the Oklahoma Community Anchor Network, which provides high-speed connectivity to rural communities in 35 Oklahoma counties.

 The Experimental Program to Stimulate Competitive Research (EPSCoR), originally developed by the National Science Foundation (NSF), is designed to expand research opportunities in states that have traditionally received less funding from federal support for university research.
 Oklahoma EPSCoR is a partnership among colleges and universities, industry and research institutions.
 Its mission is to make Oklahoma researchers more successful in competing for research funding.
 Specific goals, objectives and strategies are developed for each federal EPSCoR program, based on federal and state needs.
 In FY09, to aid with the state’s research in bioenergy, EPSCoR was awarded $15 million over five years from the NSF.
 The State Regents will provide an annual $1.1 million match.
 The award will contribute to Oklahoma’s leadership in the national effort to gain energy independence by utilizing biofuels.
 The NSF award is a multi-institutional collaborative project that includes researchers from Oklahoma State University, the University of Oklahoma and the Samuel Roberts Noble Foundation.